zenflow/mylocalshop/README.md

 ---

-- test on mobile, test with slow connection
 - facebook auth provider
 - delete old sessions when when user logs in (i.e. delete sessions where `now > created_at + ttl`)